bkudria/speakeasy/SPEC.md

  2 The script instructs the user to type `go` and press Enter when done renaming.
  3 If a user doesn't rename a particular speaker file, the script will treat that speaker as unidentified in the CSV output (blank Speaker column).

+                                                                 Additional Platform Handling

+ • To assist with speaker renaming, the script detects the user's operating system after audio file generation.
+ • It determines which command to use for opening the output directory, but does not execute it yet.

                                                                     Step 2: CSV Generation

  1 The script generates a CSV file with the following naming convention: